 Soil, Planting, and Care

 Most gardeners want sweet onions, and the sweetness of an onion is determined by both nature and nurture.
 For the mildest onions, start with a variety known to produce sweet, mild-flavored bulbs such as Texas Sweet (at southern latitudes) or Walla Walla (at northern latitudes).
-Get the plants off to a strong start by mixing an organic or timed-release fertilizer into the ground below the planting furrow (a raised row) before your plant your onions.
+Get the plants off to a strong start by mixing an organic or timed-release fertilizer into the soil before your plant your onions.
 This fertilization technique, called “banding,” places nutrients right where young onion roots will find them.
 They will use up the nutrient supply as they grow.
 This is good because later, as onions form under lean conditions, they tend to taste sweeter.

 Onions roots are shallow and not very efficient at taking up moisture, so they need a steady supply of water to grow without interruption.
 Although they actually recover well from drought and start growing again when watered, it is best to keep the soil consistently moist until the bulbs enlarge.

 You may mulch with a light layer of weed-free and herbicide-free grass clippings or another fine mulch.
 Onions naturally push toward the surface as they form bulbs, and it’s best if the tops of the bulbs are allowed to bask in dry sun.
 Remove mulch that might keep the expanding bulbs excessively moist.

 Seedlings that are about the diameter of a pencil produce the biggest, most beautiful bulbs, so some gardeners sort seedlings by size before planting.
 Plant the largest ones together only 2 inches apart to start enjoying as green onions in just two or three weeks.
 Very small seedlings set at close spacing can serve as a second crop of scallions.
 Use the pencil-sized plants to grow full-sized onions that will produce extra-juicy slices.